lingpy/calc-workflow/slides/slides.md

 <aside class='notes'>
 Here we give another example to show you how actually it is done.
-I would like to draw your attention to the 東黔東language.
-The tei²⁴ in Son and tei²⁴ in Daughter were not in the same first analysis, in the “cognacy” column, but now, after our analysis, in the cross-semantic column, the algorithm found them to be related, because the word is identical languageinternally, and our test with strict alignments accepted this.
+I would like to draw your attention to the 東黔東 language.
+The tei²⁴ in Son and tei²⁴ in Daughter were not in the same first analysis, in the “cognacy” column, but now, after our analysis, in the cross-semantic column, the algorithm found them to be related, because the word is identical internally, and our test with strict alignments accepted this.
 </aside>